vinceimbat/vinceimbat.com-v1/content/blog/2022-07-03-where-grass-once-turned-crimson/index.md

 ![Two baggers walking](images/Baguio-bromance.jpg)

 At Freedom Park, I see the lone 7-eleven that closed in 2020.
-“Temporary closed,” the sign on its door says.
+“Temporary store closure,” the sign on its door says.
 But it hasn’t opened even after stores inside and outside the campus have.
 It is a reminder of what the pandemic has done.
 Meanwhile, around the park, a crowd of unmasked joggers, walkers, and picnickers remind me of what life was before the pandemic and what it could be in the months ahead.

 ![Abandoned 7-eleven](images/711-freedom-park.jpeg)